hydrophobis/DLLPluginSystem/README.md

 ## 2. Plugin Configuration (`plugins.ini`)

 The host looks for a `[PLUGINS]` section.
-Specify the filename only; the runtime assumes they are inside the `plugins/` directory. (there is technically a metadata section but I dont use it currently)
+Specify the filename only; the runtime assumes they are inside the `plugins/` directory.

 ```ini
 [PLUGINS]